Updated on June 13, 11:42 p.m. (GMT+8): Improved relevancy.

-Other than K-pop (and possibly kimchi), Korea’s next biggest export is esports stars.
+Other than K-pop (and possibly kimchi), Korea’s next biggest export are esports stars.

 Celebrities are no exception to this rule, and you might even be shocked to find out that many K-pop idols are actually huge esports fans.

-Here are five who can’t resist a good Ace.
+Here are seven who can’t resist a good Ace.

 K-pop idols who love esports as much as we do

-After flaunting her teal and white DWG KIA (formerly DAMWON Gaming) jersey, we’re convinced that K-pop artist and Wonder Girls’ former lead vocalist Sunmi (Lee Sunmi) is a genuine fan of League of Legends Champions Korea (LCK).
+After flaunting her teal and white Dplus KIA (formerly DAMWON Gaming and DWG KIA) jersey, we’re convinced that K-pop artist and Wonder Girls’ former lead vocalist Sunmi (Lee Sunmi) is a genuine fan of League of Legends Champions Korea (LCK).

 The group’s main vocalist and idol-turned-pro-player Niel (Ahn Daniel) claims the New York Excelsior (NYXL) is his favorite Overwatch League team.